What is a basic bank account?

 Adopt appropriate technical or organisational measures to ensure the integrity and confidentiality of their customers’ personal data.

-Authentication procedure, at the request of the institution, in which customers use two or more of the following elements:
+Authentication procedure, at the request of the institution, in which customers use two or more elements categorised as:

 Contacts of bank card issuers (in Portuguese only)